ifala/ciao/_posts/2015-06-11-Project_Development.md

 ####Milling and molding

-For molding the LEgo faces I used the Roland MDX-40 mill, with machinable wax and Vectrics software following these settings:
+For molding the Lego faces I used the Roland MDX-40 mill, with machinable wax and Vectrics software following these settings:

 - roughing mill: drill 3.18 mm